 All dogs must display either a park permit tag or a day pass to use the off-leash dog parks.
 Owners without such permits or passes may be fined $100 for each offense.
 Iowa City residents must have a current City of Iowa City dog license to get a park tag.
 Proof of rabies vaccination is also required to use the parks.

 One-year permit tags may be purchased at the Iowa City Animal Care and Adoption Center, the Robert A. Lee Community Recreation Center, and at both dog parks if staff is present.
-Proof of rabies vaccination and a completed dog park application is required at time of purchase.
+A copy of the dog's up-to-date rabies vaccination records must be submitted with the dog park application at time of purchase.

 One-year permit tags cost:

 Discounts of $5 per year are available for dogs that are spayed or neutered.